egranata/puppy/README.md

 Puppy currently runs on real hardware (assuming it has a *real* PS/2 keyboard), detects IDE hard disks, and can mount FAT filesystems off of them.
 It also supports booting QEMU and Bochs.

 GRUB is assumed to be the bootloader of choice for Puppy.
-Writing a bootloader is **not** a goal of Puppy.
+Writing a bootloader is not a goal of Puppy.

+## Getting Started

-Puppy is a C++ codebase, compilable using NASM and a GCC cross compiler set up as per [http://wiki.osdev.org/GCC_Cross-Compiler].
+Puppy is a C++ codebase.
+To build the OS into a bootable image, one needs:
+- an installation of Linux (or a Docker container thereof);
+- the NASM assembler;
+- a GCC cross compiler, as described at [http://wiki.osdev.org/GCC_Cross-Compiler];
+- Python 3;
+- GRUB 2;
+- Xorriso.

-To compile the project, just type
+Once the dependencies are satisfied, to compile the project, just type

 ```
 $ ./build.py
 ```

 in a shell.
-This will compile the system and produce a bootable ISO image at `out/os.iso`
+This will compile the system and produce a:
+- a bootable ISO image `out/os.iso`;
+- a bootable HD image `out/os.img`.

+QEMU and Bochs can be used to test the deployed image.
+A sample bochs configuration and QEMU launcher script are provided in the `build` directory.

 Please be aware that **this is not an officially supported Google product**.